 If you turn to glance all around you, you’ll see roses sprawling off of every archway.
 These aren’t just your traditional rose, either.
 This bloom is a pride of Amsterdam.
 These heavy, bowl-shaped blooms are a sight to behold.
 If you’re looking to shift your focus outside of the world of flowers, we suggest you check out the opulent grape vines that grow throughout Amsterdam.
 They grow in dense ‘wallpaper’ like groups and produce a heavy and dark, juicy purple grape.
 If you can manage to beat the local blackbirds to their favorite snack, the locals won’t mind if you sample a few.
 In fact, there is a particularly abundant vine on the corner of Nieuwe Prinsengracht and Onbekendegracht, just behind the Carré Theater.

-Experiencing the alluring presentation of the cherry blossoms of Japan is on the bucket list every flower aficionado!
-Gracing the the roadsides and gardens of Kyoto and all the way up to breathtaking vistas of Mount Yoshinoyama, cherry blossoms in full bloom are quite the display.
+Experiencing the alluring presentation of the cherry blossoms of Japan is on the bucket list of every flower aficionado!
+Gracing the roadsides and gardens of Kyoto and all the way up to breathtaking vistas of Mount Yoshinoyama, cherry blossoms in full bloom are quite the display.
 Close your eyes and try this daydream with us: it’s a trademark Japanese sun-filled afternoon in Yoyogi Park, you are hanging out under the scented shade of delicate pale florets of the cherry blossom tree on a comfy blanket, indulging in a delicious picnic of local cuisine.
 We can’t even imagine a more perfect summer memory than that!

 Although this fragrant flower makes its grand debut in the Spring, it does hang out for an encore until early summer.
 For centuries, cherry blossoms have been immortalized into historical art masterpieces, murals painted all around the city, silk-screened onto fabrics, printed onto the traditional kimono, and infused into sweet, sultry fragrances and creams.
 There is a good reason why you see the inspiring cherry blossom all over the Japanese lifestyle and culture.
 The Japanese believe that this flower stands for life, death and renewal, partly because they bloom only for a short time but do so with utmost vibrance!